Rings of microdifferential operators for arithmetic $\mathscr{D}$-modules

 We should point out two attempts to construct rings of microdifferential operators.
 The first attempt was made by R. G. L\'{o}pez in \cite{Lop}.
 In there, he constructed the ring of microdifferential operators of {\em finite order on curves}.
-However, the relation between his construction and the theory of arithmetic $\ms{D}$-modules was not clear as he pointed out in the last remark of {\it ibid.} The second construction was carried out by A. Marmora in \cite{Mar}.
-Our work can be seen as a generalization of this work, and we will explain the relation with our construction in the following.
+However, the relation between his construction and the theory of arithmetic $\ms{D}$-modules was not clear as he pointed out in the last remark of \cite{Lop} The second construction was carried out by A. Marmora in \cite{Mar}.
+Our work can be seen as a generalization of this work, and we explain the relation with our construction in the following.

 Now, let $R$ be a complete discrete valuation ring of mixed characteristic $(0,p)$.
 Let $\ms{X}$ be a smooth formal scheme over $\mr{Spf}(R)$, and we denote the special fiber of $\ms{X}$ by $X$.
 For an integer $m\geq 0$, P. Berthelot defined the ring of differential operators of level $m$ denoted by $\DcompQ{m}{\ms{X}}$.
-He also defined the characteristic varieties for coherent $\DcompQ{m}{\ms{X}}$-modules using almost the same way as we used to define the characteristic varieties for {\em analytic} $\ms{D}$-modules.
-It is natural to hope that there exists a theory of microdifferential operators and we can define the ring of microdifferential operators $\EcompQ{m}{\ms{X}}$ of level $m$ associated with $\DcompQ{m}{\ms{X}}$ satisfying an analog of (\ref{fundamentalproperty}).
-When $\ms{X}$ is a curve, this was done by Marmora in \cite{Mar} as we mentioned above, in his study of Fourier transformation.
-He fixed a system of local coordinates, and constructed the ring of microdifferential operators using explicit descriptions as in \cite[Chapter VIII]{Bjo}, and proved that the construction does not depend on the choice of local coordinates.
-In this paper, we use a general technique of G. Laumon of formal microlocalization of certain filtered rings (cf.\ \cite{Lau}) to define rings of microdifferential operators of level $m$.
-An advantage of this construction is that we do not need to choose coordinates in the construction.
+He also defined the characteristic varieties for coherent $\DcompQ{m}{\ms{X}}$-modules in almost the same way we define the characteristic varieties for {\em analytic} $\ms{D}$-modules.
+It is natural to hope that there exists a theory of microdifferential operators, and that we can define the ring of microdifferential operators $\EcompQ{m}{\ms{X}}$ of level $m$ associated with $\DcompQ{m}{\ms{X}}$ satisfying an analog of (\ref{fundamentalproperty}).
+When $\ms{X}$ is a curve, this was done by Marmora in \cite{Mar}, in his study of Fourier transform.
+He fixed a system of local coordinates, constructed the ring of microdifferential operators using explicit descriptions as in \cite[Chapter VIII]{Bjo}, and proved that the construction does not depend on the choice of local coordinates.
+In this paper, we use a general technique of G. Laumon of formal microlocalization of certain filtered rings (cf.\ \cite{Lau}) to define the ring of naive microdifferential operators of level $m$ denoted by $\EcompQ{m}{\ms{X}}$ (cf.\ \ref{defofnaivemic}).
+One advantage of this construction is that we do not need to choose coordinates.
 It follows also formally using the result of Laumon that for a coherent $\DcompQ{m}{\ms{X}}$-module $\ms{M}$, we get